-The Pharmacy Science program at Mount Wachusett Community College provides students with the opportunity to earn an Associate in Science Degree.
+The Pre-pharmacy program at Mount Wachusett Community College provides students with the opportunity to earn an Associate in Science Degree.
 Upon completion of the program, students are prepared for the rigors of a four-year institution to complete a baccalaureate degree.
-The Pharmacy Science transfer program offers a student the opportunity to explore biology and chemistry, while completing a core curriculum used for transfer.
+The Pre-pharmacy transfer program offers a student the opportunity to explore biology and chemistry, while completing a core curriculum used for transfer.
 Students will gain knowledge in a variety of disciplines including math, science, the humanities and the social sciences.

 |ENG 101||College Writing I||3|

 |BIO 109||Biology I||4|

 |Humanities Elective 1||3|

 |BIO 203||Anatomy and Physiology I (formerly BIO 199)||4|

 |SOC 103||Introduction To Sociology||3|